History of Jeff Bezos in Timeline

 1990: Worked at D. E. Shaw & Co

-From 1990 to 1994, Bezos worked at D. E. Shaw & Co, a hedge fund with a strong emphasis on mathematical modelling.
+From 1990 to 1994, Bezos worked at D. E. Shaw & Co, a newly created hedge fund with a strong emphasis on mathematical modelling.

 July 5, 1994: Founded Amazon

-On July 5, 1994, Bezos and his then-wife MacKenzie Scott founded Amazon in a rented garage in Bellevue, Washington, after writing its business plan on a cross-country drive.
+On July 5, 1994, Bezos and his then-wife, MacKenzie Scott, founded Amazon in a rented garage in Bellevue, Washington.

-In 1994, Jeff Bezos and MacKenzie moved to Seattle, Washington, where Bezos founded Amazon.
+In 1994, Jeff Bezos and MacKenzie moved across the country to Seattle, Washington, where Bezos founded Amazon.

-In mid-1994, Bezos founded Amazon during a road trip from New York City to Seattle, starting as an online bookstore.
+In mid-1994, Bezos founded Amazon on a road trip from New York City to Seattle.

-In 1997, Bezos used the $54 million raised during Amazon's equity offering to finance the acquisition of smaller competitors.
+In 1997, Bezos used the $54 million raised during the company's equity offering to finance the aggressive acquisition of smaller competitors.

 1997: Bezos Becomes a Millionaire